E-MAIL tony@lathes.co.uk

 So successful were the company in the automobile electrical field that, in 1938, a Federal Trade Commission was forced to issue a directive banning them from fixing prices and colluding with competitors to rig the market.
 At least part of Weidenhoff's business was moved to Iowa, in 1946, when the company bought a plant on the east side of Algona, eventually selling out their interests, in 1956, to Snap-on-Tools.

-Whilst of sound construction for the time, and in no way a cheaply-built lathe, the Weidenhoff would have offered little competition to the established contemporary American makers of fine-quality bench lathes such as B.C.Ames, Derbyshire, Hjorth, Potter Pratt & Whitney, Rivett, Stark, Wade, Waltham Machine Works, Wade, Rivett, Cataract, Hardinge, Elgin,, Remington, and Sloan & Chace, etc. The bed and headstock were cast as one with the latter being of particularly light construction with unbraced posts of the slenderest kind to carry the bearings.
-The cross slide was fitted with an enclosed and protected cross-feed screw whilst the top slide was of the traditional long-travel kind necessary with this type of lathe where the compound rest was bolted to the bed and adjustable along it.
-In keeping with its humble originals neither feed screw had a micrometer dial (though that was not unusual at the time on many small lathes) and the tailstock and headstock centres were either No. 1 Morse taper, or of a similar size in a Jarno.
+Cast as one with the heavy bed the headstock was, by contrast, of particularly light construction with unbraced posts of the slenderest kind to carry the bearings.
+The cross slide was fitted with an enclosed and protected cross-feed screw while the top slide was of the traditional long-travel kind necessary with this type of lathe - it being the only means of providing a longitudinal tool feed.
+In keeping with its humble origins neither feed screw had a micrometer dial (though that was not unusual at the time on many small lathes) and the tailstock and headstock centres were either No. 1 Morse taper, or of a similar size in a Jarno.

-Located by a simple tennon fitting into a central slot that ran down the centre of the bed, the tailstock lacked any form of gib strip, or other adjustment, to compensate for wear.
+Located by a simple tennon fitting into a central slot that ran down the centre of the bed, the tailstock lacked any form of gib strip, or other adjustment, to compensate for fit or wear.

 If any reader has a Weidenhoff lathe the writer would be pleased to hear from you.